omniaelwardany/OTC-Sales-Analysis/README.md

 ## 📬 Contact

-Feel free to connect with me on [LinkedIn](linkedin.com/in/omnia-elwardany-a994b91b5) or reach out for collaboration on similar data-driven projects.
+Feel free to reach out if you'd like to collaborate or discuss this project!

-This project is for educational and portfolio purposes only.
+- [https://www.linkedin.com/in/omnia-elwardany-a994b91b5/overlay/contact-info/) *(Add your LinkedIn profile here)*
+- 📧 Email: *om.y23416@gmail.com*